splunk/public-o11y-docs/get-started/service-description.rst

 Splunk OpenTelemetry Collector
 -----------------------------------------------------------

-The Splunk Distribution of OpenTelemetry Collector is an open-source software agent capable of collecting metrics and logs from a wide variety of hosts, containers, and services.
-Setup, configuration, transformation, and sending data from the Collector to your Splunk Observability Cloud account is your responsibility.
-This means you are responsible for installing, configuring, and managing your Collector instances, including maintaining version compatibility and installing, configuring, and managing Collector components.
+The Splunk Distribution of OpenTelemetry Collector is an open-source software agent capable of collecting traces, metrics, and logs from a wide variety of hosts, containers, and services.
+You are responsible for installing, configuring, transforming, sending data, and managing your Collector instances, including maintaining version compatibility and installing, configuring, and managing Collector components.
 See :ref:`otel-intro` for more information.

+Splunk officially supports the Splunk Distribution of OpenTelemetry Collector.
+Splunk only provides best-effort support for the upstream OpenTelemetry Collector.
+See :ref:`using-upstream-otel` for more information.

 Integration with cloud service providers
 ------------------------------------------------------------